OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Buddhism.md

 	- Early Buddhism was influenced by [[Hinduism]] therefore it shares some similarities, as well as some noticeable difference.
 Like Hinduism, Buddhism is a [[Dharma]] based religion.
 	- ## Who is the Buddha?
 		- The origins of the Buddha begin with his birth as Prince Siddhartha Gautama, around 563 BCE in Lumbini (Present day Nepal).
-		- In attempt to make his son a great king, his father, ruler of the Shakya clan, King Suddhodana,
+		- In attempt to make his son a great king, his father, King Suddhodana, sheltered young Siddhartha from the outside world, containing him to a priviledge life within palace walls shield from suffering and harship.
+		- One day
 	- ## Core Beliefs
 		- **Three Marks of Existence**
 			- Viewing the Three Marks as a diagnosis and a disease is a metaphorical way to help understand their role in Buddhism.
 The three marks describe the nature of all phenomena.